bpbond/srdb/README.md

  **If you want a simple download**, click on the "Releases" tab above.
 There's also a version on the [ORNL DAAC](https://doi.org/10.3334/ORNLDAAC/1235).

 srdb
 ====

 Global soil respiration database

-Last data update: 15 September 2019
+Last data update: 3 November 2019

 About srdb
 -----------------------